cbosoft/cvec/README.md

 # Uninstallation

-If you want to uninstall, `cvec` only installs three files to your system: library, header, and manual.
-These are installed as `/usr/lib/libcvec.so`, `/usr/include/cvec.h`, and `/usr/share/man/man7/cvec.7`.
+`cvec` installs a few files to your system: library, headers, and manual.
+These are installed as `/usr/lib/libcvec.so`, `/usr/include/cvec.h`, `/usr/include/*_template.h`, and `/usr/share/man/man7/cvec.7`.
 You can remove them using the Makefile:

 ```bash
 sudo make uninstall